 The Great Wheel: The largest Ferris Wheel on the West Coast is located on Pier 57 overlooking Elliott Bay in Downtown Seattle.
-For \$13 (discounts for children and seniors) you can hop on and get a unique view of Seattle and the surrounding waters of the Puget Sound.
-The ride takes between 10 and 20 minutes and there is even a VIP Gondola if you're willing to spend \$50 per person for leather seats, glass floors, and a champagne toast at the Fisherman's Restaurant.
+For \$20 (discounts for children and seniors) you can hop on and get a unique view of Seattle and the surrounding waters of the Puget Sound.
+The ride takes between 10 and 20 minutes and there is even a VIP Gondola if you're willing to spend \$50 per person for leather seats, glass floors, and a stereo system.